supritha-gh/Product-Growth-Strategy-Project/README.md

 ## 📁 Files

 - `Project Plan PPT.pptx` – Final presentation deck outlining the entire project
-- (Optional) Add screenshots or visuals if you upload more!

 ---

 ## 🧠 Key Takeaway